Message from the President

 - Sister Cities of Anderson

 - South Carolina Association of Colleges and Universities

 - Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

 - Southern Association of Colleges with Associate Degrees

 Equal Opportunity, Affirmative Action, Title IX and Americans with Disabilities Act (ADA)

-It is the policy of Tri-County Technical College to recruit, hire, train, and promote employees and to provide educational opportunities to students without regard to race, color, religion, sexual orientation, qualifying disability, veteran’s status, age, or national origin, in compliance with the provisions of the Civil Rights Act of 1964, Title VII of the Equal Employment Opportunity Act of 1972, Title IX of the Education Amendments of 1972, the Rehabilitation Act of 1973, Executive Orders 11246 and 11375, Revised Order 4 of the Department of Labor, the South Carolina Human Affairs Law of 1972, the Format Memorandum issued by HEW in August of 1975, and Americans with Disabilities Act.
+It is the policy of Tri-County Technical College to recruit, hire, train and promote employees and to provide educational opportunities to students without regard to race, color, religion, sex, disability, veteran’s status, age or national origin, in compliance with the provisions of the Civil Rights Act of 1964, Title VII of the Equal Employment Opportunity Act of 1972, Title IX of the Education Amendments of 1972, the Rehabilitation Act of 1973, Executive Orders 11246 and 11375, Revised Order 4 of the Department of Labor, the South Carolina Human Affairs Law of 1972, the Format Memorandum issued by HEW in August 1975, the Equal Pay Act, the Age Discrimination in Employment Act of 1967, the Immigration Reform and Control Act as amended 1990, and the Americans with Disabilities Act.

 Student inquiries regarding compliance may be directed to:

 Linda Jameison, Assistant Vice President, Student Support and Engagement, Pendleton Campus, Student Success Center, Room 123, 864-646-1562.